The Future of Call Tracking: Conversation Analytics

 Okay, so call tracking is important but what’s beyond this?
 The future of call tracking holds something more powerful.

 Did you know that nearly 420 billion words are spoken each day on phone calls between businesses and customers?
 That’s a LOT of words and a lot of data.
 So what we have to start doing is mining that data and doing something with it.
 Analyzing these words and pulling out useful information is the future of call tracking.

 Marketers “in the know” often say it this way: “Call tracking is so 1998…!
 We should be demanding more from the internal tracking.”

 Basic call tracking: Call tracking provides call source data, call duration, call recordings and occasional keyword data while also providing businesses and agencies with data about which campaigns, ads and keywords generate calls and which don’t.
 And while this is great, it’s not nearly enough.

 Traditional call tracking + conversation analytics: The industry now combines traditional call tracking metrics with in-depth analysis about what happens during the conversation itself.
 This is truly BIG DATA.

 What does all this mean for the future of digital marketing agencies?
 Ultimately, call tracking gives businesses and agencies the data they need to make better marketing and sales decisions.
 Without the data that call tracking provides, marketers are driving with a substantial blind spot.
 But call tracking software is innovating and this means that businesses – local and national, large and small – have even more data to make better decisions.

-Marketing in 2016 and beyond is about accurate metrics, and unless you’re using call tracking software, your metrics are incomplete.
+Marketing is about accurate metrics, and unless you’re using call tracking software, your metrics are incomplete.